huy310304/PyTorch-CUDA-ML-Performance/vector-add-optimization/README.md

 1. **Initialization on the CPU using `cudaMallocManaged` - [(view source code)](./vector_add_UM.cu).**
 2. **Initialization on the GPU using `cudaMallocManaged` - [(view source code)](./vector_add_init_kernel.cu).**
 3. **Initialization on the GPU using `cudaMallocManaged` and `cudaMemPrefetchAsync` - [(view source code)](./vector_add_init_kernel_prefetch.cu).**
+4. **Using Non-default Concurrent Streams for Overlapping Memory Transfers and Computation with `cudaMemcpyAsync`** - [(view source code)](./overlap_xfer.cu).

 ## Key Observations

+Each subsequent technique builds upon the previous one, adding further optimizations:

 **1. Initialization on GPU:**
   - Faster than initialization on the CPU because there’s no need to wait for Host-to-Device (HtoD) memory transfers.
   - Kernel execution is faster since the data is already on the GPU.